 The route is travelled on existing bicycle roads, such as parts of the beautiful Innradweg.
 Added are further bicycle routes and small by-roads, not just through metropolises like Munich, Innsbruck and Venice.
 Stunning tourist regions and romantic towns, including Bad Tölz, Schwaz, Brixen and Treviso, can be experienced with all senses.

-To the outstanding scenic attractions belong – apart from the geographic high point of the route, the UNESCO World Heritage Dolomites – the Bavarian lakes Tegernsee and Sylvensteinspeicher, the Tyrolean Achensee and the river Isar.
+To the outstanding scenic attractions belong – apart from the geographic high point of the route, the UNESCO World Heritage Dolomites in the region of South Tyrol – the Bavarian lakes Tegernsee and Sylvensteinspeicher, the Tyrolean Achensee and the river Isar.
 Impressive experiences are also offered by the tributary valleys of the Tyoreal Wipptal, the Dolomites-encircled Cadore valley, the Lago di Santa Croce and finally the Adriatic sea.
 Luring are also a plethora of castles, palaces and roadside destinations, together with the Doge’s palaces and canals of the picturesque lagoon and UNESCO World Heritage city of Venice.

 Over the whole route, with its total of 3000 metres altitude difference, optimal bus and train connections are ensured.
 Bicycle services are provided by cycling enthusiast hosts at many occasions.